Learn how to avoid these 13 common but costly mistakes many people make when they buy life insurance.

 What we should do instead: Shop around.
 You may find after completing that legwork that the association's plan is the right one for you.
 On the other hand, it may lead you to realize that a plan provided by a broker or agent is the better option, especially since some hidden costs can be tied to with going the association route.
 (One example: you usually have to retain your membership in the association if you want to maintain the policy.)

 Why we do it: We often look at other forms of insurance—such as car, health, and homeowners insurance—as being sources of protection or security.
 They're not necessarily looked at as investment products.
-The same tends to be true of certain varieties of life insurance, even though many experts would suggest these types of insurance (variable life being a good example) should be treated just like any other investment.
+The same tends to be true of certain varieties of life insurance.
+But many experts would suggest these types of insurance should be treated just like any other investment.

 What we should do instead: Don't just stick your life insurance policy in a drawer and forget about it.
 Periodically check in on it, see how it's performing, and make changes to it if that’s warranted.
 In other words, do some of the same things you'd do with any other investment account that's included in your portfolio.

-Why we do it: If you're the breadwinner in your household and your goal is to secure the financial futures of a spouse or child or some other family member should the unthinkable happen to you, you very well could decide to take out a life insurance policy on yourself and pay its premiums.
+Why we do it: You could decide to take out a life insurance policy on yourself and pay its premiums.
 The problem with this is that it may result in your survivors having to jump over a number of annoying tax hurdles upon your passing.

-What we should do instead: If possible, consider having an adult relative buy, own, and be a beneficiary of an insurance policy on your life--even if you have to provide that person with cash gifts that are then used to pay the premiums.
+What we should do instead: If possible, consider having an adult relative buy, own, and be a beneficiary of an insurance policy on your life.
+This makes sense even if you have to provide that person with cash gifts that are then used to pay the premiums.